spincaloritronics/spincaloritronics.github.io/index.md

 # Program

-All talks are 25 min + 5 min.
+- All talks are 25 min + 5 min.

+- Poster Presentation Size: 80 cm (width) x 120 cm (height).

 |           |May 19 (Sun) | May 20 (Mon)      | May 21 (Tues)     | May 22 (Wed)   | May 23 (Thur)    | May 24 (Fri)      |
 |:---------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|